-The new stormwater treatment wetlands and associated infrastructure such as drainage channels, levee banks and maintenance access tracks currently in construction will however only cover approximately 200 hectares of the 500 hectare site.
-The rest of the land, whilst part of the Barwon River floodplain, is currently using for cropping and grazing.
-The construction of the drainage infrastructure is funded through Development Contributions collected in the Horseshoe bend and South Precinct.
-The Draft Master Plan will seek to guide a staged transition from the existing agricultural use and landscape to a mix of public open space and conservation reserves to complement the existing and new wetlands.
+The wetlands will collect stormwater from the majority Armstrong Creek Growth Area and the new stormwater treatment wetlands and associated infrastructure such as drainage channels, levee banks and maintenance access tracks currently in construction will cover approximately 200 hectares of the 500 hectare site.
+The construction of the drainage infrastructure is funded through Development Contributions collected as part of the adjoining residential development.
+The rest of the land, whilst part of the Barwon River floodplain, is currently used for cropping and grazing.
+The Master Plan will seek to guide a staged transition from the existing agricultural use and landscape to a mix of public open space and conservation reserves to complement the existing natural values and the new wetlands.

-The Draft Master Plan will seek to provide an overarching vision for the site and outline the objectives and priority actions to be implemented in delivering a nationally significant conservation reserve, sustainable stormwater management system and an accessible and inclusive open space for the Geelong community.
+The Master Plan will seek to provide an overarching vision for the site and outline the objectives and priority actions to be implemented in delivering a nationally significant conservation reserve, sustainable stormwater management system and an accessible and inclusive open space for the Geelong community.